 Today, it’s possible to print from just about anywhere.
 Employees can connect their smartphone to the print network and have a document in hand seconds later.
 Remote workers also love the option of sending a job to print even their physically located far away from the office.

 Mobile print options are fantastically convenient.
 However, it opens up serious risks as well.
 Each connected device opens up a new point of entry for an eager hacker.
 And as many mobile devices aren't properly secured, malicious cybercriminals are on the lookout for these exact opportunities.

-Consider this example: an employee who’s connected her mobile device to print a report downloads a new app on her phone.
-The app developer, unbeknownst to her, has created a piece of malware within the app that infects the mobile device, attaches itself to a cloud print job and from there infects a networked printer.
+For example, an employee who’s connected to a mobile device prints a report via an app on her phone.
+Unbeknownst to her, the app developer has created a piece of malware that secretly infects the mobile device.
+From here, the malware attaches itself to a cloud print job and then makes its way to a networked printer.

 Once inside the printer, the hacker now has access to the business' entire network, bypassing firewall and intrusion detection entirely.
 By the time anyone notices, it'll likely be too late and damage has been done.